-Vincent and Elizabeth are Co-Artistic Directors of the Corryville Suzuki Project (CSP) & TEEN STRINGS, the CSP Summer Camp, and facilitate the annual Cincinnati City-Wide Suzuki Violin Play-In.
-They are both active performers in the Cincinnati area, with extensive pedagogical and conservatory training.
+Now in it’s 25th year, Dr. Vincent Phelan and Mrs. Elizabeth Council-Phelan founded the Corryville Suzuki Project (CSP) in 1995, an accelerated family-oriented music program that offers violin and viola instruction to children ages 4-18 from all parts of the Greater Cincinnati area.
+Vincent and Elizabeth have 57 combined years of teaching experience and enjoy working with students of all ages and levels and train instructors.
+In addition to serving as Co-Artistic Directors of the CSP and TEEN STRINGS, and the Cincinnati City-Wide Suzuki Camp, the Phelans also facilitate the annual Cincinnati City-Wide Suzuki Violin Play-In.
+Vincent and Elizabeth are both active performers in the Cincinnati area, with extensive pedagogical and conservatory training.
 As guest clinicians, the Phelans give lectures for workshops, and teach and perform at Suzuki Institutes.

 Dr. Vincent Phelan

 Vincent, violinist and violist, is Concertmaster of the Middletown Symphony, and liturgical musician at the Community of the Good Shepherd Parish.
 He is an active recitalist, and has performed with the Cincinnati Symphony Orchestra, Cincinnati Ballet Orchestra, Columbus Symphony, Dayton Philharmonic, and other musical organizations throughout Ohio.
+In 2015, Vincent was awarded Studio Teacher of the Year by the Ohio String Teachers Association.
 Vincent enjoys working with children, and has performed extensively for young audiences.
 He plays fiddle in the Cincinnati bluegrass band RETREAD.

 Vincent holds degrees from the Cleveland Institute of Music and the University of Cincinnati College-Conservatory of Music (CCM) where he studied with Won Bin Yim and Dorothy Delay.
 He received his doctoral degree from CCM in 2006.
 He has studied Suzuki Pedagogy with Linda Stieg, Nancy Lokken, Pat D’Ercole, and Ronda Cole.